HOW TO APPLY FOR TUITION REIMBURSEMENT

-Complete andthe Tuition Reimbursement application form.
+- Complete the Tuition Reimbursement application form.
 See Application deadlines below.

-Send all documentation (Proof ofand Grade for each course) related to your Tuition Reimbursement Application to the WEA Office in the Worthington Schools Education Center upon completion of the course.
+- Send all documentation (proof of enrollment and grade for each course) related to your Tuition Reimbursement Application to the WEA Office in the Worthington Schools Education Center upon completion of the course.
 All documentation must be submitted within one calendar year of the approval date.

 Fall Term - August 12, 2016 if you are seeking preapproval* for courses taken during Fall OR if you are seeking reimbursement for courses taken during Summer and were unable to include the request on the May application (subject to availability of remaining funds).